Skip to main content

 Governmental accounting / Steven M. Bragg.

 Governmental accounting differs significantly from the accounting used by business-oriented organizations, because governments are structured to have different priorities than earning a profit.
-Instead they are supposed to provide services in a cost-effective manner.
-Governmental Accounting describes the unique aspects of governmental accounting, including the use of funds, the modified accrual basis of accounting, and many unique financial statement formats and disclosures.
+This book describes the unique aspects of governmental accounting, including the use of funds, the modified accrual basis of accounting, and many unique financial statement formats and disclosures.
 There is a strong emphasis on common accounting transactions, the comprehensive annual financial report, budgetary reporting, and nonexchange transactions.--

 ACCOUNTING